VRArt1/Silk-Preview/README.md

 | + | Zoom In |
 | - | Zoom Out |

+Bonus instruction: You can right click on the default folder to change its color!

 CocoonFE by Moth

 Caritcon Icon Overlays by Víctor Redondo / V de Vaporeta